Kampot mountain

 8. Go Firefly Watching ✨

 Head out on an evening boat and witness the sun melt behind the epic Bokor Mountain.
 If you get lucky, you can see fireflies over the water, dancing through the sky.
-Many of the guesthouses and tour companies over town offer these trips and they are very budget-friendly.
+Many of the guesthouses and tour companies in town offer these trips for budget-friendly prices!

 There are loads of caves outside the city just waiting to be explored.
 Although you may be disappointed with the size of these caves if you’ve already visited a few in Vietnam, they are a nice way to spend a day.